 - Pop-ups for capturing more leads on your website.

-There are only four pricing plans that HelpCrunch offers and NONE of them includes charges per active contacts, because why would they.
-Moreover, you get unlimited contacts on all subscription plans.
+There are three pricing plans that HelpCrunch offers, and NONE of them include charges per new contact because why would they?

-The Standard ‘Live chat’ pricing plan is just $15/mo/team member.
-For this price, you’ll get live chat, knowledge base, help desk and unlimited contacts.
+The Basic plan is just $15/mo/team member if billed monthly.
+For this price, you’ll get a live chat, a multilingual knowledge base, and a shared inbox.

-Despite its complicated and even impracticable prices, Intercom can help your business a lot.
+Despite its complicated, unpredictable, and often impracticable prices, Intercom can significantly help your business.
 But so can other similar tools like HelpCrunch.

-The only difference is that with HelpCrunch, you can be sure that you will pay exactly what’s stated on their pricing, not a cent more.
-That is why before rushing into anything with Intercom, just sign up for a free 14-day trial and give it a try.
+The only difference is that with HelpCrunch, you can be sure you will pay exactly what’s stated on their pricing, not a cent more.
+That is why, before rushing into anything with Intercom, just sign up for a free 14-day trial and give it a try.